Der Akkusativ im Deutschen – Erklärungen und Beispiele

 - “Der Hund – den Hunden, der Student – den Studenten”

 For sure, many of you get confused with all the articles that exist in German.
 Especially compared to the English language, there is a huge variety of articles.
 Of course, you have noticed that they depend on the gender, the number and the case of the noun they are attached to.
 But, don’t worry.
-In this article I’d like to try to clear a little bit why and when you chose a certain grammatical case and the corresponding article.
+In this article we’d like to try to clarify a little bit why and when you chose a certain grammatical case and the corresponding article.

 For now, we will focus on the German accusative case.
 First of all, we will try to clear up what the German accusative actually is.
 After that, we will look at its usage and also at the articles that correspond to this grammatical case.